isomerpages/sp-cdio/_resources/SP CDIO Syllabus.md

 ---
 title: SP CDIO Syllabus
-permalink: /resources/sp-cdio-syllabus
+permalink: /resources/sp-cdio-syllabus/
 description: ""
 ---
 ![](/images/beta-version.jpg)

-We are currently developing a system on SP CDIO Syllabus.

-Access to the SP CDIO Syllabus will be for SP Staff only.
+Access to this topic is restricted to SP Staff only.
+Work on this syllabus is still in progress to upgrade it to version 3.0.
+Do come back and check for the latest update.